 In March, 2013, I planted a garden for honeybees on an abandoned field in Murano, Italy.
 This was conceived as an ongoing project and it has flourished.
 The exhibition title was “DENATURED: Honeybees + Murano.”
 “DENATURED” was born of my concern for the worldwide environmental threat to the honeybee population and the increasing decline of handcrafted glassmaking in Murano, home to the distinctive art of Venice for seven centuries.
 Today we are losing 50 million honeybees a day.
 At the factory where I have worked since 1988, there were 75 glass masters, and today there are four.

 Now, in the Murano Honey garden, the four hives have grown to eight as new Queen Bees have been born.
 There are pomegranates, peaches, pears, lavender, rosemary, roses and strawberries being enjoyed by the glass masters and visitors of the factory.
+These aromatic and beautiful flowers, fruits and trees infuse the honey we produce with the help of the honeybees.
 The glass factory is getting more attention and sales due to the Honey Garden and the press it continues to receive.
 However, the factory and the honeybees are still endangered.
 The maintenance of the garden, the beekeeper and all of the supplies are paid for through the sales of honey, art works, and donations from visitors to the garden—and it is not enough.

 My project is to direct awareness toward the endangered honeybees and the glassmakers of Venice, these two fragile colonies of beauty.
 The theme throughout my work is the fragility of life and the search for beauty.
 But I have come to realize that the entire food chain is under threat.
 This led me to research seed vaults.